T-Vine/aggre-py/README.md

 ## Developer Usage
 I will create a docs file for this in the future: if it has been made, feel free to check it out.
 Submit issues via the github issue tracker.
+The main development branch (main) does not yet contain options from the CLI, however this is immaterial for the moment as the deployed version does.

 ## Background
 For me, this project was the culmination of my pure Python journey.
 Similarly to my Javascript clocks library, I wanted something that could stretch me, and teach me new things.
 Despite not being that large a project, I have planned it carefully, and made sure to keep it ready for expansions, which was the major idea.
 There were many things which I wanted to include in this, and have succeeded in doing so: